We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 13 states have restrictions (either lists specifying restricted food or nutritional criteria) on the content of vending machines in middle schools.
 Nine states have restrictions that apply in high schools (for more details see State Laws for School Snack Food and Beverages).

 In January 2015, the US Healthy Food Banking Wellness Policy was adopted and put into effect by the Community Action Partnership of San Bernardino County (CAPSBC).
 The policy aims to increase the amount of healthy, nutritious and locally grown food obtained and provided by the CAPSBC Food Bank, which provides emergency food to agencies throughout the county.
-The Healthy Food Banking Wellness Policy provides guidelines to help with the procurement of healthful food, including fruits and vegetables (fresh or canned with no sugar added), whole grains, low-fat, unsweetened dairy products, protein (lean meats, eggs, nuts, seeds, pulses), healthy beverages (water, 100% juice and low-fat, unsweetened milk or milk substitutes) and where possible, locally produced food.
+The Healthy Food Banking Wellness Policy provides guidelines to help with the procurement of healthful food, including fruit and vegetables (fresh or canned with no sugar added), whole grains, low-fat, unsweetened dairy products, protein (lean meats, eggs, nuts, seeds, pulses), healthy beverages (water, 100% juice and low-fat, unsweetened milk or milk substitutes) and where possible, locally produced food.
 The policy has resulted in a significant increase in the amount of produce procured.

 New York City’s Food Standards (enacted with Executive Order 122 of 2008, revised in 2014) set nutritional standards for all food purchased or served by city agencies, which applies to prisons, hospitals and senior care centres.
 The Standards include: maximum and minimum levels of nutrients per serving; standards on specific food items (eg only no-fat or 1% milk); portion size requirements; the requirement that water be offered with food; a prohibition on the deep-frying of food; and daily calorie and nutrient targets, including population-specific guidelines (eg children, seniors).
 As of 2015, 11 city agencies are subject to the NYC Food Standards, serving and selling almost 250 million meals a year.
 The Food Policy Coordinator has the responsibility of ensuring adherence with the Food Standards.
 Self-reported compliance with the standards is 96%.
 New York City’s Health Code also contains regulations on sweetened beverages and 100% fruit juices served in children’s camps and children’s day care centres.
 In camps, beverages containing caffeine, artificial sweeteners and non-nutritive sweeteners are banned, and maximum calorie levels and serving portions set.
 In day care centres, drinks with added artificial and natural sweeteners are banned, and children may only be served a maximum of 4 ounces (118ml) of 100% juice per day; children younger than two do not receive juice.